fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 - [Accidental Method Overriding](#accidental-method-overriding)

 ### Class Inheritance
 Inheritance is when a class *inherits behavior from another class*.
 The class that is inheriting behavior is called the __subclass__ and the class it inherits from is called the __superclass__.
+Objects __do not inherit from their class__, rather the class acts as a mold or template for objects of that class and determines the attributes and behaviors of those objects.

 We use inheritance as a way to extract common behaviors from classes that share that behavior, and move it to a superclass.
 This lets us keep logic in one place.